MicrosoftDocs/visualstudio-docs/docs/code-quality/analyzers-faq.md

 [StyleCop analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) are third-party analyzers installed as a NuGet package that check for style consistency in your code.
 In general, StyleCop rules let you set personal preferences for a code base without recommending one style over another.

-## Analyzers versus static code analysis
+## Code analyzers versus legacy analysis

-**Q**: What's the difference between analyzers and static code analysis?
+**Q**: What's the difference between legacy analysis and .NET Compiler Platform-based code analysis?

-**A**: Analyzers analyze source code in real time and during compilation, whereas static code analysis analyzes binary files after build has completed.
-For more information, see [Roslyn analyzers vs. static code analysis](roslyn-analyzers-overview.md#roslyn-analyzers-vs-static-code-analysis) and [FxCop analyzers FAQ](fxcop-analyzers-faq.md).
+**A**: .NET Compiler Platform-based code analysis analyzes source code in real time and during compilation, whereas legacy analysis analyzes binary files after build has completed.
+For more information, see [.NET Compiler Platform-based analysis versus legacy analysis](roslyn-analyzers-overview.md#net-compiler-platform-based-analysis-versus-legacy-analysis) and [FxCop analyzers FAQ](fxcop-analyzers-faq.md).

 ## See also